-According to the Center for Disease Control, more than 422 million people around the world are suffering from diabetes.
+According to the Center for Disease Control (and Prevention), more than 422 million people around the world are suffering from diabetes.
 It has become a growing global epidemic.
 Here in the United States, it’s believed that 1 in 3 Americans has some form of pre-diabetes.

 At Cantina, we strive to create digital products and services that seamlessly fit into people’s lives.
 What inspired you to build this app?